Superpowers

 Create a map.
 A project is at the heart of any change.
 In big corporations many projects are doomed from the start.
 Some suffer from lack of ambition, others from lack of competence or lack of understanding.
 And any failed project suffers from lack of direction.
 Create a map & guide the way.

 Manage complexity.
-A big corporation is full of tourists.
-They have technical skill but don't know their territory.
-They do superficial work and never deal with the big ball of complexity.
-Get to know your territory & untangle the complexity.
+A big corporation is full of tourists and empty suits.
+Tourists have skills without context.
+Empty suits have power without competence.
+Both do superficial work and never deal with the big ball of complexity.
+Get to know the territory & untangle the complexity.

 Foster connections.
 Many organisations suffer from siloed information.
-If you're able to create connections between these silos, you can create massive value.
+If you're able to create connections between these silos, you will create new information.

 This weekly email series is an invitation to engage with ideas.
 Ideas create motion.